Exams in Computer Labs

 Academic testing in a computer lab can take several forms at Kenyon, from an essay written on a Microsoft Word document to an interactive multimedia foreign language test.
-Due to the high stakes nature of this kind of testing, and the importance that is placed on it, LBIS will provide the assistance of a computer technician in the setting up and monitoring of any computer lab testing.
+Due to the high stakes nature of this kind of testing, and the importance that is placed on it, LBIS will provide the assistance of a computer technician in the setting up and, if requested, monitoring of any computer lab testing.

 The setup process, which needs to be done ahead of the test, involves configuring the workstation hardware and software to provide an optimal testing experience both for the faculty giving the test, and for the students taking it.
 Online tests may involve the use of custom-configured network logins, browser modifications such a popup blockers, printer configuration, and/or the setting of security exceptions for testing-related websites.
 Additionally, the workstation hardware needs to be verified to ensure that is adequate for the test.